Separately Managed Accounts – The most secure investment structure

 Your investment with Nucleus Wealth is under the most secure structure.

-Nucleus Wealth provides investments through market-leading investment structures that keep our client’s assets as safe as can be.
-These structures are called Separately Managed Accounts (SMAs) and can be set up in a variety of account types: from Individual to Joint, to Trust and Super.
-These are managed by our platform administrator, Praemium.
+Nucleus Wealth provides your investments through the market-leading investment structure of Separately Managed Accounts (SMAs).
+These can be set up in a variety of account types: Individual, Joint, Trust, Personal Super & SMSF.
+Which are managed by our platform administrator, Praemium.

-One of the benefits of these account types is how secure they are.
 Your assets are held in your own name with major global custodians JPMorgan (international securities), HSBC (Australian securities), and ANZ (AUD Cash).
 Nucleus Wealth serves as the model manager, instructing Praemium to make trades and manage your portfolio for you.
-Nucleus Wealth does not have any access to the funds of your separately managed account, or the ability to instruct the movement of those funds anywhere other than your bank account.
+This means Nucleus Wealth does not have any access to the funds of your separately managed account, or the ability to instruct the movement of those funds anywhere other than your bank account.
+The withdrawal process is also highly secure.

 Are the assets safe with Custodians?